 Disadvantages of Unregulated Forex Brokers

-Trading with unregulated forex brokers can expose you to several significant risks that can jeopardize your investments and trading experience.
+Trading with unregulated forex brokers can expose you to significant risks that jeopardise your investments and trading experience.
 Here are some key disadvantages of dealing with unregulated brokers:

 Lack of Security